You are here

 - Near Eastern Studies

 Recent publications touch upon Jewish life today in the Lower East Side, contemporary Yiddish theater, Triangle Fire commemoration, the academic use of the term "Ghetto" in relation to East European Jews in the U.S., and ethnicity and museums.
 Her dissertation documented how the acquisition of a Lower East Side building shaped the Lower East Side Tenement Museum's stories of immigrant history.
 She has given academic and public tours and lectures on the Lower East Side’s built environment and communities for many years, and was recently a featured consultant for the 2016 documentary, Streit’s and the American Dream.

-In press: “Grunge Authenticity: The Tenement as Upscale Tourist Destination,” in Tourism Gentrification in Contemporary Metropolises, International Perspectives.
-The volume is slated for publication by Taylor & Francis in Fall 2017.
+“Grunge Authenticity: The Tenement as Upscale Tourist Destination,” in Tourism Gentrification in Contemporary Metropolises, International Perspectives, Taylor & Francis, Fall 2017.

 “Yosl Rakover Speaks to God,” in Imagining the Jewish God, edited by Leonard Kaplan and Ken Koltun‑Fromm.
 Rowan & Littlefield, Lexington Books, Summer 2016.

 “Riding Memory,” final essay in See You in the Streets: Art, Action & Remembering the Triangle Factory Fire, public history series, edited by Ruth Sergel.
 University of Iowa Press, Spring 2016.

 "Louis Wirth and the American Image of the Frankfurt Ghetto” (with Jonathan Boyarin) in Frankfurter Judaistische Beiträge, No. 40: 2015, Frankfurt’s ‘Jewish Notabilia’ (‘Jüdische Merckwürdigkeiten’): Ethnographic Views of Urban Jewry in Central Europe around 1700.